Skip to main content

 Improve subject lines with practical length ranges, inbox clarity, and wording checks.

-If the subject is too long, remove soft openers first.
-If it is too short, add the specific item, deadline, benefit, or audience.
+If it is too short, add the item, deadline, benefit, or context that helps the recipient triage the message.

 Avoid misleading urgency

 Urgency can be helpful when it is true.
-Fake urgency may increase opens once but reduce trust over time.
+Fake urgency, vague pressure, or exaggerated scarcity may get attention but can harm trust.

 A good subject line sets a clear expectation for the email body.
 If the body cannot deliver on the subject, revise the subject.